NetKnightsClub/NetKnights-Website/README.md

 >Our homelab server site is up!
 Still working out any bugs about it, so please be patient!
 >
 >https://netknights.org/
->

 Known errors on the homelab
--Constant error 522, but it seems to try and load it.
+- Constant error 522, but it seems to try and load it.

 ---

 ## 🚀 Features